Know and understand the need for generic file formats

 Why are Generic File Formats Important?

-Using generic file formats offers several key advantages:
+Generic file formats offer several advantages:

 Examples of Generic File Formats

-File Format Typical Use Advantages
+File Format Typical Use Examples of Software that Support it